luanxxys/CS/README.md

 # CS

-There will be contents about compute science.
+There will be contents about computer science.

 To be continue...